| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> 'barbar'

-Returns the string str with trailing space characters removed:
+RTRIM(str) Returns the string strwith trailing space characters removed:

 mysql> select RTRIM('barbar ');